LastL2/Awesome-Last/README.md

 - [Run Thorchain node](https://gitlab.com/thorchain/thornode/-/blob/develop/README.md#setup) by Official Thorchain node repo.
 Tutorial is Linux and Mac OS compatible
 - [Run Bitcoin node](https://bitcoin.org/en/full-node#setup-a-full-node) by Bitcoin.org

-### Recommendation from our community to run Ethereum node:
+### Recommendation from our community to run the Ethereum node:
 - Input from Brian, Co-founder @ Ansybl.io
 here are a few things to keep in mind:
 1. SSD choice is the most important from a hardware perspective.
 An NVMe drive is preferred.
-2TB minimum but the more the better (especially now that we’ve got blobs live on mainnet).
+2TB minimum, but the more, the better (especially now that we’ve got blobs live on the mainnet).
 If you're running in a cloud environment, most drives are network-attached and will most likely be your bottleneck when it comes to sync times/rpc response time.
 2. Reth is fast becoming my favorite execution client.
-Fast, configurable and takes less disk space
+Fast, configurable, and takes less disk space
 3. Take advantage of performance monitoring endpoints that come with nodes.
 It’s easy to spin up a Grafana dashboard for most clients, and it’ll make your life so much easier when debugging any issues
 - [Nimbus node guide](https://nimbus.guide/index.html)